 - Participated as a lead attorney in State v.
 Chun and State v.
 Foley, the seminal cases on the Alcotest 7110 MK-III-C in New Jersey as well as other significant cases on breath test refusal, motor vehicle operation, probable cause, and speedy trial.

 - Participated as a lead attorney in State v.
-Holland and Pizzo dealing with NIST traceability and comparability of the Ertco-Hart digital temperature measuring system and Control Company digital thermometer used during Alcotest recalibrations.
+Holland and State v.
+Pizzo dealing with NIST traceability and comparability of the Control Company digital thermometer used during Alcotest recalibrations.

-- Argued for the right to a jury trial for those accused of third or subsequent DWI offenses in State v.
-Denelsbeck, now pending decision in the New Jersey Supreme Court.
+- Argued in the N.J.
+Supreme Court and petitioned for certiorari in the U.S. Supreme Court for the right to a jury trial for those accused of third or subsequent DWI offenses in State v.
+Denelsbeck.

 - State v.
 Taylor, 440 N.J.Super.
 387 (2015), holding that one sentenced for breath test refusal after two prior DWI convictions more than 10 years in the past are entitled to a step-down and should be considered a second offender for sentencing purposes.

 - State v.
 Silva (unreported), 2015 WL 8186127 (Dkt.No.
 A-1011-13T2) (March 19, 2015), vacating pleas to DWI and breath test refusal due to inadequate factual bases.